uwaiseibna2/GAP/README.md

 ## PredictPositions

-The PredictPositions function takes in the paths to the GAP input files and the identifier of a genomic region.
+The PredictPositions function takes as input the paths to the GAP input files and the identifier of a genomic region.
 It trains a neural network on the specified genomic region, beginning with the simplest architecture and increasing in complexity, and stops if it identifies an architecture with a cross-validation error of zero.
 Otherwise, it trains on all architectures and selects the simplest architecture with the minimum cross-validation error.
 Then, it obtains a _p_ value denoting the predictive importance of each position in the sequence of the genomic region.
 The output of this function is a tab-delimited file named `PositionalPVals.csv` in the `results` folder, which contains the _p_ value for each position in the genomic region.

 **Command Structure**